Thalia (bookstore): E-books

-In 2008 Thalia committed itself to the German e-book market and made a deal with Sony in regards to Sony's e-book reader.
+In 2008, Thalia committed itself to the German e-book market and made a deal with Sony related to Sony's e-book reader.
 The growing demand in e-books convinced Thalia to announce the release of their own device.
-In the same year the "Oyo" (basically a German version of the 4FFF N618) was launched in cooperation with Medion, a company well known for its previous cooperations with Aldi.
+In the same year, the "Oyo" (basically a German version of the 4FFF N618) was launched in cooperation with Medion, a company well known for its previous cooperations with Aldi.
+Since 2013 Thalia has sold Tolino e-readers.

-Subsidiaries

-Thalia Germany has also sister companies in Austria and Switzerland.